singh-man/books/crackingTheCoding/05_bitManipulation.md

 **Clear Bit**

-This methodoperates in almost the reverse of setBit.
+This method operates in almost the reverse of setBit.
 First, we create a number like 11101111 by creating the reverse of it (00010000) and negating it.
 Then, we perform an AND with num.
 This will clear the ith bit and leave the remainder unchanged.

 ```java
 1	int clearBit(int num, int i) {